Child Safety Policy (MPF1337)

 Child abuse means any act committed against a child involving:

-· physical violence (including threats of physical violence)
+a) physical violence (including threats of physical violence)

-· sexual abuse
+b) sexual abuse

-· serious emotional or psychological abuse; or
+c) serious emotional or psychological abuse; or

-· serious neglect.
+d) serious neglect.

 Child employment means:

-· a child performs work under a contract of service or a contract for services (whether written or unwritten); or
+a) a child performs work under a contract of service or a contract for services (whether written or unwritten); or

-· a child performs work, other than under a contract and whether or not the child receives payment or other reward for performing that work; and
+b) a child performs work, other than under a contract and whether or not the child receives payment or other reward for performing that work; and

-· the work the child performs is for the benefit (financial or non-financial) of the University or its controlled entities; and
+c) the work the child performs is for the benefit (financial or non-financial) of the University or its controlled entities; and

-· the child is subject to directions about how the work is performed.
+d) the child is subject to directions about how the work is performed.

-Child safety , in the context of this policy, means measures to protect children from child abuse, neglect or any form of cultural, emotional, psychological or physical harm.
+Child safety, in the context of this policy, means measures to protect children from child abuse, neglect or any form of cultural, emotional, psychological or physical harm.

 Children from culturally and/or linguistically diverse backgrounds means a child who identifies as having particular cultural or linguistic affiliations by virtue of their place of birth, ancestry or ethnic origin, religion, preferred language or language spoken at home or because of their parents’ identification on a similar basis.